 Tear trough fillers are a non-surgical cosmetic treatment for those who wish to correct tired-looking eyes.
-This procedure has become increasingly popular in recent times, with patients seeking a quick, pain-free fix to the problem of tear trough hollows and under-eye bags – a natural result of the ageing process in which the skin loses volume and becomes laxer.
+This procedure has become increasingly popular in recent times, with patients seeking a quick, pain-free fix to the problem of tear trough hollows and loose skin in the under eye area – a natural result of the ageing process in which the skin loses volume and becomes laxer.

 When performed correctly, tear trough treatment can achieve a smoother, younger, more rejuvenated appearance, with a noticeable reduction in under-eye bags and deep lines.

-If you have had tear trough filler treatment that has gone wrong, we may be able to correct it for you.
-Continue reading as we outline the various problems that could occur as a result of botched tear trough treatment and how we can fix them for you.
+If you have had dermal fillers that have gone wrong, we may be able to correct it for you.
+Continue reading as we outline the various problems that could occur as a result of botched tear trough treatment, why they might occur and how we can fix them for you.

 The tear trough is a complex area to treat as the tissues are much thinner here than in other areas of the face, making any sort of problem much more obvious.
-Likewise, the proximity to the eye means that tear trough treatment is best performed by skilled oculoplastic surgeons, such as Daniel Ezra, who understands the complex anatomy of the eye area and can successfully manage any post-operative eye-related complications if they arise.
+Likewise, the proximity to the eye means that tear trough treatment is best performed by skilled oculoplastic surgeons, such as Daniel Ezra or Caroline Wilde, who understand the complex anatomy of the eye area and can successfully manage any post-operative eye-related complications if they arise.

 A common problem encountered as a result of a practitioner using too much filler is the overfilling of the tear trough area, resulting in puffiness or noticeable lumps that may become more obvious when a patient smiles or when looking at the area from above.
 The tear trough area is subtle, so the aim of tear trough treatment should be to improve but not eliminate the area completely.

 Discolouration can occur where filler is injected under the skin only superficially.
 This is also known as the “Tyndall effect” and can result in a green/blue discolouration that may become more noticeable in daylight.
-Correctly applied tear trough filler should be injected deeply into the skin rather than just at the surface.
+Some patients describe this as tear trough bruising.
+Correctly applied tear trough under eye filler should be injected deeply into the skin rather than just at the surface.

-Our resolution to this problem would be to again dissolve the filler using an enzyme that helps to break the solution down.
+Our resolution to this problem would be, again, dissolving tear trough filler using the hyaluronidase enzyme.
 We then invite the patients back to the clinic after several weeks to correctly insert the filler in the right area.

 The choice of filler product must also be carefully selected, as there are different types and they vary in the amount of water they attract and, therefore, the potential they have to cause swelling.
 A highly skilled practitioner will know which type is most appropriate.

 Where a patient presents to us with the problem of under-eye swelling, our solution is again to dissolve the filler.
-Once the filler has completely dissolved, we will invite the patient back for another consultation and assess whether they are a good candidate for tear trough filler treatment.
+Once the filler has completely dissolved, we will invite the patient back for another consultation and assess whether they are a good candidate for under eye dermal fillers.

-Some patients are unsuitable for treatment and a common problem we see is botched filler as a result of the application of filler in people who do not need it or who may be better suited to other cosmetic eye treatments, such as blepharoplasty.
+Some patients are unsuitable for treatment and a common problem we see is botched filler as a result of the application of filler in people who do not need it or who may be better suited to other cosmetic eye treatments, such as blepharoplasty surgery.